artbody/sri_yantra/README.md

 # sri_yantra
-how to construct the sri yantra with an 60° degree Angel in the middle triangel
+Tutorial on how to construct and draw the sri yantra with an 60° degree Angel in the middle triangel

 there are a lot of different constructions out there, but most did not fit . here you can read about the optimal sri yantra http://www.sriyantraresearch.com/Optimal/optimal_sri_yantra.htm